The devil is a personification of sin

 So we are told that God in Christ has “destroy(ed) the devil” and

-However, “devil” signifies in the original Greek, “false accuser”,
+The word translated "devil" signifies in the original Greek, "false

-and it is this meaning which is being brought to our notice.
+accuser", & it is this meaning that is being brought to our notice.

 Why should this be so?
 To answer this, we must go back to the be-